-In this interview with Michelle Erasmus, chief financial officer (CFO) at Avis Fleet, we take a look at the change in accounting standards that necessitates on-balance sheet versus off-balance sheet lease disclosure.
+In this interview with the Avis Fleet CFO, we take a look at the change in accounting standards that necessitates on-balance sheet versus off-balance sheet lease disclosure.
 The purpose of this blog is to inform readers about the differences and what each means to operating a business.
 We want to create awareness around a change in accounting standards to help our customers to deal with it as easily as possible.
 Read part 1 of our interview here.

 Is there an upside to the change in standards for Avis Fleet customers?

 The upside is that many customers, particularly listed customers, look at an EBITDA ratio, which is earnings before interest, tax, depreciation and amortisation, as a key performance indicator.
 Under the current accounting standard, your lease rentals that you pay to Avis Fleet are included as an expense in that amount.
 Under the new statement you will actually take out the depreciation and the interest.
 Your EBITDA will be higher, so you will have a better EBITDA in terms of the new statement than you would have had under the existing statement.
 But they are just financial ratios.
 It doesn’t change the mechanics of how the business is working and what the cash flows are and what is happening in reality.

 What’s the reason for the change from off-balance sheet to on-balance sheet?